vaida898/Quiz-challange/README.md

 ## Project Goals
 This project is a fun quiz game for anyone who likes to challange themselves.
-The main goal for this game is to make user have fun and enjoy this game.
+The main goal for this game is to make user have fun and enjoy the play.

 ### User Goals: